ridhodwid/Leaflet.VectorTileLayer/README.md

 `detail` settings offer the same trade-off while still rendering the tiles at the correct zoom levels, meaning stroke weight is visually consistent across all zoom levels.

+In contrast to `VectorGrid`, this class has been designed as much as possible in terms of Leaflet's public API.
+This makes it more likely to continue working with future versions of Leaflet.

 Use